 Nora Guicheney has a five-years plus experience working as DP for documentaries.
 Her first approach was at Downtown Community TV - Youth Program in New York City, when she was still a teenager.
 The work she co-directed there, Something of Their Own, earned the Pre-Professional Golden Eagle Competition in 1997.
-Currently she collaborates with MSF/Doctors Without Borders –Bruxelles Headquarters, where she is a Creative Producer and shoots humanitarian videos and web series for audio-visual communication.
+Currently she is Head of Audiovisual Production at MSF/Doctors Without Borders – Spain.
 Nora has specialized in self-shooting and has been sent to cover the organization’s work throughout the world.
 She made the multimedia production for MSF’s Web documentary Urban Survivors, nominated to the Documentary Series Award 2012.
+Recently she directed a video clip from a live concert by the band Moriarty.
 Additionally Nora works independently and has most recently worked as Additional Camera and Assistant Director for Tim De Keersmaecker’s documentary No Man Is An Island about the immigrant exodus from Africa, filmed on the island of Lampedusa, Sicily.

 Born in Italy in 1982, Malva Guicheney grew up between Italy and France.
 She studied scriptwriting at the RAI SCRIPT classes and at the Script and Pitch Torino Film Lab workshop.
 In 2010 the short movie script that she wrote with Menotti was a finalist at the 2010 Corto in Bra Short Movie Festival.
 She also wrote for a number of Italian TV series.
 Currently Malva is writing for a documentary film in collaboration with her twin sister Nora.